 Note Interested readers can learn more about the Web Audio API from www.w3.org/TR/webaudio/.

 Note The latest policy for some browsers, including Chrome, is that audio will not be allowed to play until first interaction from the user.
-This means, the context creation will result in initial warning from Chrome (output to runtime browser console).
+This means the context creation will result in initial warning from Chrome (output to runtime browser console).
 The audio will only be played after user input (e.g., mouse click, or keyboard events).

 In the src/engine/resources folder, create a new file and name it audio.js.
 This file will implement the audio component module.